zhaohuaxishi1/Convergent_Divergent_FOCA_Development/README.md

    Group-level functional topography from the MSC dataset, representing the canonical spatial organization of individualized functional networks.

   **HCP_Group_Functional_Topography.dtseries.nii**
-   Group-level functional topography derived from the HCP adult dataset, used as a reference for adult network alignment and comparison.
+   Group-level functional topography derived from the HCP adult dataset, which was used as a reference for adult network alignment and comparison.

   **dHCP_Group_Functional_Topography.dtseries.nii**
    Group-level functional topography derived from the dHCP neonatal dataset, representing the reference network architecture at birth.

   **MSC_FOCA_Hierarchical_Structure.mat**
    (Associated visualization: `./results/FOCA/MSC_FOCA_ReorderedMatrix.png`)
-   Hierarchical organization of FOCA (Functional Topography Covariance) derived from the MSC dataset, reflecting nested antagonistic structures across cortical systems.
+   Hierarchical organization of the functional topography covariance (FOCA) derived from the MSC dataset, reflecting nested antagonistic structures across cortical systems.

   **corrMatrix_dHCP_reordered.mat**
    (Associated visualization: `./results/FOCA/FOCA_ReorderedMatrix_dHCP.png`)
-   FOCA matrix from the dHCP dataset, reordered according to hierarchical clustering for visualization and cross-age comparison.
+   FOCA matrix obtained from the dHCP dataset, reordered according to hierarchical clustering for visualization and cross-age comparison.

   **37_44_week_dHCP_group_topography/**
-   Group-level functional topographies across 37–44 weeks PMA, illustrating the progressive strengthening of negative connectivity within auditory and action-mode (AMN) networks, marking the emergence of antagonistic network organization during late gestation.
+   Group-level functional topographies from 37 to 44 weeks PMA, illustrating the progressive strengthening of negative connectivity within auditory and action-mode (AMN) networks and the emergence of antagonistic network organization during late gestation.

 ## **Code and Pipelines**